Conformal invariance and the Lundgren-Monin-Novikov equations for vorticity fields in 2D turbulence: Refuting a recent claim: Final remarks

-Important to note in this overall discussion is that the invariant transformation examined in this investigation \eqref{180201:1057}-\eqref{180201:1703}\footnote[2]{Note that only the reduced case $c^{11}_1=c^{11}_2=0$ constitutes an invariant transformation.} is only an equivalence and not a true symmetry transformation, simply due to that we are dealing here with an unclosed system of equations \eqref{180130:2115}-\eqref{180130:2158} where the dynamical rule for the 2-point PDF $f_2$ is not known beforehand.
-In contrast to a true symmetry transformation, which maps a solution of a specific (closed) equation to a new solution of the same equation, an equivalence transform acts in a weaker sense in that it only maps an (unclosed) equation to a new (unclosed) equation of the same class.\footnote[3]{Equivalence transformations can be successfully applied for example to classify unclosed differential equations according to the number of symmetries they admit when specifying the unclosed terms (see e.g. \cite{Meleshko02,Khabirov02.1,Khabirov02.2,Chirkunov12,Meleshko15,Bihlo17}).
+{\bf R4.} Important to note in this overall discussion is that the invariant transformation examined in this investigation \eqref{180201:1057}-\eqref{180201:1703}\footnote{Note that only the reduced case $c^{11}_1=c^{11}_2=0$ constitutes an invariant transformation.} is only an equivalence and not a true symmetry transformation, simply due to that we are dealing here with an unclosed system of equations \eqref{180130:2115}-\eqref{180130:2158} where the dynamical rule for the 2-point PDF $f_2$ is not known beforehand.
+In contrast to a true [4] symmetry transformation, which maps a solution of a specific (closed) equation to a new solution of the same equation, an equivalence transform acts in a weaker sense in that it only maps an (unclosed) equation to a new (unclosed) equation of the same class.\footnote{Equivalence transformations can be successfully applied for example to classify unclosed differential equations according to the number of symmetries they admit when specifying the unclosed terms (see e.g. \cite{Meleshko02,Khabirov02.1,Khabirov02.2,Chirkunov12,Meleshko15,Bihlo17}).
 A typical task in this context sometimes is to find a specification of the unclosed terms such that the maximal symmetry algebra is gained.
 Once the equation is closed by a such a group classification, invariant solutions can be determined.
 But in how far these equations and their solutions are physically relevant and whether they can be matched to empirical data is not clarified {\it a priori} by this approach, in particular if such a pure Lie-group-based type of modelling is performed fully detached from empirical research.
 In this regard, special attention has to be given to the unclosed statistical equations of turbulence as considered herein, since the unclosed 2-point PDF in \eqref{180130:2115}-\eqref{180130:2158} [4] is only an analytical and theoretical unknown, but not an empirical one since it is fully determined by the underlying deterministic Navier-Stokes equations, which again are well-known for to break statistical symmetries in turbulence within intermittent events (see e.g. \cite{Frisch95}).
-Hence extra caution has to be exercised when employing a pure symmetry-based modeling to turbulence.} Of course, it is trivial and goes without saying that if once a real solution for $f_2$ is known, then the equivalence \eqref{180203:1632} turns into a symmetry transformation and $f_2$ gets mapped to a new solution $\tilde{f}_2=f_2+\epsilon\cdot\eta_{f_2}+\mathcal{O}(\epsilon^2)$.
-But since this is not the case here, any invariant transformation of \eqref{180201:1057}-\eqref{180201:1703} will thus at this stage only map between equations and not between solutions, where $f_2$ then is the unknown source or sink term, or collectively the unknown constitutive law of these equations.
+Hence extra caution has to be exercised when employing a pure symmetry-based modeling to turbulence.} Of course, it is trivial and